SharedCode/sop/CONTRIBUTING.md

 There is no perfect time than it is today, right now.
 So come and join. :)

 The new features together with the ones from legacy SOP (in c#) combined is very exciting.
-Example, true ACID transactions, usage of Cassandra as backend data store and support for BLOBs with performance degradation.
+Example, true ACID transactions, usage of Cassandra as backend data store and support for BLOBs with NO performance degradation.

 Also, SOP authors are well adept on Agile style of dev't.
 Thus, we can all work on different modules & functionalities without much hazzle and find easy time to integrate our code.